kabanero-io/collections/ci/tekton/README.md

         resourceRef:
           name: stacks-build-git-resource
       params:
-        - name: deploymentSuffix
+        - name: stacks
-          value: latest
+          value: all
       serviceAccount: kabanero-index
       timeout: 60m
     ```

-1. If you are using GitHub Enterprise, [create a secret](https://github.com/tektoncd/pipeline/blob/master/docs/auth.md#basic-authentication-git) and associate it with the `kabanero-index` service account.
-For example:
+1. If you are deploying the stack images into a private container registry, [create a Docker registry's secret](https://github.com/tektoncd/pipeline/blob/master/docs/auth.md#kubernetess-docker-registrys-secret) and associate it with the `kabanero-index` service account.
     ```
-    oc -n kabanero secrets link kabanero-index basic-user-pass
+    oc -n kabanero secrets link kabanero-index my-registry --for=pull,mount
     ```

 1. Trigger build